leandronsp/edup/README.md

 ## Screenshots

-#### As a publisher, manage the courses, create content and publish to students.
+#### As a publisher, manage the courses, create content and publish them to students.

 ![Manage Courses](_screenshots/manage_courses.png)